komapijs/komapi/README.md

 }));
 ```

-#### Typescript
+### Typescript

-Komapi is built in typescript and provides full support for types out of the box.
+Komapi is built with typescript and provides full support for types out of the box.
 There are several options for augmenting Komapi with your own types depending on your use case.

 ##### Option 1: Augmenting Komapi with your own types